kinotus/hki-3d-ue/README.md

 - Use for any real projects with your own risk.
 - CesiumSunSky settings are yet to be refined.

+## Versions

+- Only UnrealEngine 5.21 for now
+- Cesium for Unreal 5.2.0

 ## Data licenses

 Helsinki datasets are by the city of Helsinki survey department and available as CC BY 4.0.
-See https://kartta.hel.fi/paikkatietohakemisto/pth/?id=306
+See https://kartta.hel.fi/paikkatietohakemisto/pth/?id=306 and https://hel.fi/3d

 ## Comments, ideas ?